 Don’t forget that Hobart is less than an hour away, so it’s practical to stay with us and see the city during the day, including, of course, an unforgettable visit to MONA.

 From Brockley, it’s 55 minutes to the wharf at Hobart to take the ferry to MONA – the best way to arrive.
 We can help you ensure you have your tickets already and can jump the queue.

 The ferry to Maria Island departs from Triabunna, just 20 minutes away.
-Spend a day on the island and return in the evening for delicious gourmet food and wine.
-See our special package offer here.
+Or why not book a cruise with East Coast Cruises and spend the day around and on the island in luxury.

 Visit the local vineyards – our friendly neighbours at Darlington Vineyard are just 10 minutes away and are well worth a visit.
 We can provide you with a map and a suggested route for visiting other local vineyards further up the coast.

 Cyclists and Motorcyclists

 We cater for bikers with or without engines.
 Bear in mind that Brockley Road is 2km of smooth gravel road.
 We have plenty of space to store your gear, secure parking for your vehicles and equipment to wash the dirt from your travels if you wish.

 Once you leave the house, there’s 10,000 acres of property to explore.
 Brockley is situated in the middle of a working sheep and cattle farm.
 See the animals being shifted by the working dogs, and admire the newborn lambs and Hereford calves in springtime.
 If you’re lucky it might be shearing time and you are welcome to watch from a safe distance.